Newsletter

 2026 laureates

-This year’s national Jerusalem Unity Prize was awarded to the Religious Division of the Israeli Scouts Movement, known as Edat HaTzofim, for fostering shared values, leadership and volunteerism among religious youth across Israel.
-The local prize went to the Negev-Hebron Hills Covenant Initiative, established after the Oct.
-7, 2023, attacks to bring together residents of the western Negev and Gush Etzion in an effort to promote social healing and national solidarity.
+This year’s “national” Jerusalem Unity Prize was awarded to the Religious Division of the Israeli Scouts Movement, known as Edat HaTzofim, for fostering shared values, leadership and volunteerism among religious youth across Israel.
+The “local” prize went to the Negev-Hebron Hills Covenant Initiative, established after the Oct.
+7, 2023, attacks to bring together residents of the Western Negev and Gush Etzion in an effort to promote social healing and national solidarity.

 The international award was presented to the Straus-Amiel Institute for strengthening ties between Israel and Jewish communities worldwide through rabbinic leadership and educational outreach.
 The Netur Integration Beit Midrash received the educational institutions prize for creating a learning framework that brings together students from diverse religious and social backgrounds, while the Municipality of Eilat was recognized in the local authorities category for initiatives that advanced communal resilience, civic partnership and unity among residents.

-Certificates of merit were awarded to Rabbi Yonatan Reiss, founder of the Chedvata network of haredi hesder yeshivot, for promoting meaningful national service among ultra-Orthodox youth, and to Sheikh Mowafaq Tarif, the spiritual leader of Israel’s Druze community, for advancing shared society and strengthening ties between the Druze community and the State of Israel.
+Certificates of merit were awarded to Rabbi Yonatan Reiss, founder of the Chedvata network of haredi hesder yeshivot, for promoting meaningful national service among ultra-Orthodox youth, and to Sheikh Muwafaq Tarif, the spiritual leader of Israel’s Druze community, for advancing shared society and strengthening ties between the Druze community and the State of Israel.

 Herzog concluded his remarks by urging Israelis to uphold the values that bind the country together.